malkosofiya/School_District_Analysis/README.md

 ![Screen Shot 2022-09-07 at 10 15 45 PM](https://user-images.githubusercontent.com/110862261/189026188-569d7056-77ce-486c-b5d2-7670d9b0e0f6.png)

-### Effects of replacing the grade 9 scores for Thomas High School:
+### Effects of Removing 9th Graders from Thomas High School:

 * No changes made to the School Spending Summary.
 * No changes made to the School Size Summary.